eclipse-vertx/vert.x/core_manual_groovy.md

 Creates a directory.

-This function can be called in three ways:
+This method can be called in three ways:

 * `mkdir(dirname, handler)`